78 year old female with a history of HTN, IDDM and CAD admitted for syncope complains of palpitations and lightheadedness.

 Contributed by Maha Ahmed, thank you!

-Last reviewed by Judith Haluka on May 8, 2017
+Written by Judith Haluka and last updated May 8, 2017